temporalio/documentation/docs/cluster-deployment-guide.md

 **Database schema and setup**

-Visibility data is stored in a database table called `executions_visibility` that must be set up according to the schemas defined (by suported versions) here: https://github.com/temporalio/temporal/blob/master/schema/sqlite/v3/visibility/schema.sql.
+Visibility data is stored in a database table called `executions_visibility` that must be set up according to the schemas defined (by supported versions) in https://github.com/temporalio/temporal/blob/master/schema/sqlite/v3/visibility/schema.sql.

-See [Temporalite](https://github.com/temporalio/temporalite/blob/main/server.go) setup for example on how to set up the SQLite schema.
+For an example of setting up the SQLite schema, see [Temporalite](https://github.com/temporalio/temporalite/blob/main/server.go) setup .

 ### Cassandra

 You can set Cassandra as your <a class="tdlp" href="/visibility#">Visibility store<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is Visibility?</span><br /><br /><span class="tdlppd">The term Visibility, within the Temporal Platform, refers to the subsystems and APIs that enable an operator to view Workflow Executions that currently exist within a Cluster.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/visibility#">Learn more</a></span></span></a>.

-Verify [supported versions](#supported-versions) before you proceed.
+Verify [supported versions](#supported-databases) before you proceed.

 Advanced Visibility is not supported with Cassandra.
-To enable Advanced Visibility features, use any of the supported databases, such as MySQL, PostgreSQL, SQLite, or Elasticsearch as your .
+To enable Advanced Visibility features, use any of the supported databases, such as MySQL, PostgreSQL, SQLite, or Elasticsearch, as your Advanced Visibility store.
-We recommend using Elasticsearch for any Temporal Cluster setup that handles more than a few Workflow Executions, as it takes on the request load on the Visibility store and helps optimize performance.
+We recommend using Elasticsearch for any Temporal Cluster setup that handles more than a few Workflow Executions because it supports the request load on the Visibility store and helps optimize performance.

 **Persistence configuration**